 If you would rather not express at work, you can build up a milk supply in the freezer for your childminder or nursery carer to give using bottles.
 Read our article on how to express and store breast milk for more help.
 You can then continue breastfeeding when you’re at home, especially just before going to work and when you get home.
 Your milk supply may take a few days to adjust, so it’s probably worth reducing the daytime feeds a little while before you go back, to give your body time to respond.

-Other breastfeeding working mums will have loads of tips and advice to share, and our forums are a great place to hear about all kinds of experiences.
+Other breastfeeding working mums will have loads of tips and advice to share, and our Facebook page is a great place to hear about all kinds of experiences.
 Your healthcare professional will be able to talk through all your options too, to help you make the best choices for you and your baby.